ManfredTremmel/gwt-bean-validators/README.md

 Dependencies
 ------------
-If you wan't to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions.
+If you want to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions.
 You simply can add apache-commons-lang3 3.3.2, apache-commons-validator 1.4.0 and apache-commons-beanutils-core 1.8.3.
-On the gwt frontend side, you have to include my gwt-commons-lang3 3.3.2-SNAPSHOT and gwt-commons-validators 1.4.0-SNAPSHOT src.jars instead.
-Maven will include them automaticly.
+On the gwt frontend side, you have to include my gwt-commons-lang3 3.3.2-SNAPSHOT and gwt-commons-validators 1.4.0-SNAPSHOT src.jars instead and additional gwt-bean-reflect 0.2 as reflections replacement.
+If you use Maven, it will include everything automaticly for you.

 Maven integraten
 ----------------